i18n-mcp-translator

 A Model Context Protocol (MCP) server for automatic i18n translation of source code files.

-It scans your codebase for hardcoded Traditional Chinese text, generates i18n keys, updates a language JSON file, and returns the refactored code.
+It scans your codebase for hardcoded Traditional Chinese text, generates i18n keys, updates language JSON files, and returns the refactored code.

 Features